 To add references to your library, you will select from options across the top of the screen.

 One option is to hand enter references.
-Select the button labeled "New Reference".
+Select the button with the plus sign (+).

 A new window will open.
 From the pull-down menu, select the type of document you are creating a reference for.
 Most items will be journal articles, although there is also the possibility of books or book chapters.